Clique trees of infinite locally finite chordal graphs: Infinite clique trees

 \end{theorem}

-A bijection similar to~\eqref{eq_bijection} between the clique trees of a finite chordal graph and a product of trees indexed by the minimal vertex separators (see before theorem~\ref{thm_min_sep}) of the graph is already known~\cite{Ho_Lee__CountingCliqueTreesAndComputingPerfectEliminationSchemesInParallel__IPL_1989}.
-We discuss the relationship in section~\ref{sec_min_sep}, where lemma~\ref{lem_min_sep_cf} shows that minimal vertex separators correspond to maximal generators of clique families with a non-trivial contribution to the bijection.
+A similar bijection to~\eqref{eq_bijection} between the clique trees of a finite chordal graph and a product of trees indexed by the minimal vertex separators of the graph is already known~\cite{Ho_Lee__CountingCliqueTreesAndComputingPerfectEliminationSchemesInParallel__IPL_1989}.
+We discuss their relationship in Section~\ref{sec_min_sep}.